Listen to this policy:

 The site manager may then approve the application once satisfied that both the practice and legal rationales are sound.

-If the situation for te tamaiti is critical and you consider that the delay caused by obtaining site manager approval might place te tamaiti at risk, consult with your supervisor, practice leader, solicitor and site manager about whether immediate emergency action is needed.
+If the situation for te tamaiti or rangatahi is critical and the delay caused by obtaining site manager approval might place te tamaiti or rangatahi at risk, we consult with our supervisor, practice leader, solicitor and site manager about whether immediate emergency action is required.

 Escalation process